VictorAurelius/2025-Encybara/documents/req-1.md

 - API document can be used by frontend developer to integrate
 - Test coverage is comprehensive (positive, negative, edge cases)
 - All validation rules from code are covered in test cases
-- Excel files are professionally formatted and easy to read
+- Markdown files are professionally formatted and easy to read